| Written by Michal Wozniakowski-Zehenter

 One of the best things about VR for staying safe on the job is that it lets miners rehearse critical "what if" scenarios over and over—something you can't do safely for real; this helps them feel surer of themselves and better at thinking fast when there's no room for taking your time.
 Also, this program can be recalibrated to match the exact location and equipment these miners use, which makes the mining safety training extremely connected to their actual work; the great part is that a large number of people can have training at once without making it more effective.
 VR engages you in learning and gives everyone that “actually doing it” tenor, which makes training more exciting and matters a lot; this could mean fewer accidents onsite since miners will be doing their jobs knowing what to do and being focused on the safety changes VR practice brings.
 So yes, VR is like this powerful classroom concept for zero-harm mining training.

 Practising in setups that look and feel like real mines is a good way to get better at staying safe; these practice spots can be special parts of mining training places or certain areas in real mines set up for learning without danger, complete with genuine mining-related issues.
-Working hands-on with the actual equipment and situations helps out besides using virtual reality for training.
+Working hands-on with the actual equipment and situations helps out, as does using virtual reality for training.
 It makes the knowledge solid and useful since real hands-on work is involved; to keep things secure, these training spots have things like safety rails and plans for urgent situations so people learning there won’t face real risks; this lets miners try out their skills in a location where mistakes won’t cause harm, which is a great way to learn.

 Having a coach watch and help out right away is extremely important during practice; they can tell people what they’re doing right or wrong and give advice on how to do better, which makes the lessons hit home and has a bigger effect on how well they'll do at work.
 Plus, these real-life practice events are perfect for growing skills like working together and talking things out properly, which is what you need for a team that knows how to stay safe.
 Tailoring training to specific related things like what a person or team needs to be better at makes sure everyone gets the most they can out of these exercises; this custom practice means all miners get training that speaks to their actual needs and goals, which really steps up the quality of how well everyone learns to be safe at work.